txt/fse16/doc/bins.md

 - Cluster, mark each cluster class1,class2, etc
 - Apply Fayyad Irrani
 - Apply the above rules to show very few parts of very few clusters.

+Only show ranges that change the target class distribution

+- i.e. apply FayyadIrani
+- BTW, when implementing FayyadIrani,
+     - sort data only once they keep the sort order in all recursive parts
+     - At each level of the recursion, run _once_ over the numbers to learn _all_ the stats.
+Then run _twice_ from left to right, incrementally accumulating to _left_ while incrementally decrementing to the _right_ (saves multiple passes, but needs an `add` and a `sub` on `Num` class)
+     - Do not create _tiny_ bins
+     - Set a minimum _enough_ size for a bin (same, sqrt of the data).
+     - Only recursively divide if the expected value of variability after the split is less than before.
+     - Before recursion, check the FayyadIrani information theory statistic.

 In the following, how many of the above rules can you find: